canadaclub/canadaclub.github.io/index.md

 # Next events

-- Dec 7: Annual Christmas Dinner, Restaurant [Ochsen](https://www.ochsen-muensingen.ch) Münsingen
+- January 12: Annual General Meeting, The Museum of Contemporary Circumpolar Art @ 16h00

 # New to Bern?